Map of Nigeria

 States of Nigeria

 Nigeria is divided into 36 states and Abuja, the federal capital territory.
-The 36 states are...
+The 36 states and the Federal Capital Territory are...

 States in Nigeria are led by a governor who is elected in a general election.
 Each state also has a house of assembly whose members are also elected from zones in the state.